bazmatic/pythia/README.md

 - User impressions are analyzed and interpreted as a description of one of the two selected images.
 - The investment strategy associated with the image that best matches the user's impressions is applied.
 - The system simulates the outcomes of both strategies.
-- The image corresponding to the more successful strategy is shown to the user.
+- Only the image corresponding to the more successful strategy is shown to the user.
+The other image remains hidden to prevent any unintended psychic connections with the "incorrect" image.
 - Success is measured by how well the user's impressions match the revealed image, indicating they "sensed" the more successful strategy.
+- After the game, users have the option to view the "non-target" image(s) that were not initially shown, satisfying curiosity without affecting the game's psychic aspect.

 ## Features